How to Resolve the Excel VBA “Argument Not Optional” Error (4 Solutions)

 End Function

-• Now run the code by pressing the F5 key or by clicking on the play button to see the result.
+• Run the code (press F5 or play button) to see the result.

 Properly defined argument

-• After pasting the code correctly, you can now see the results like the image below.
+• After pasting the code correctly, you can now see the results as per the image below:

 Showing output after defining the argument properly